-In a Registration, Evaluation, and Authorization (REACH) dossier on Potassium Carbonate, data on "Biocide #5654" (composition not stated) were used in an acute dermal toxicity evaluation of this chemical that was peformed according to the U.S. Environmental Protection Agency (EPA) pesticide assessment guidelines.
+In a Registration, Evaluation, Authorization, and Restriction of Chemicals (REACH) dossier on Potassium Carbonate, an acute dermal toxicity evaluation using data on Potassium Carbonate containing a pesticide (identity and concentration of pesticide not stated; concentration of Potassium Carbonate not stated) was performed according to the U.S. EPA pesticide assessment guidelines.
 The test substance, moistened with distilled water, was applied to the skin of young adult, New Zealand white rabbits (5 males, 5 females [fasted]) for 24 h.
-The area of application, dose per cm2, and whether or not the site was covered were not stated.
+The area of application, dose per cm, and whether or not the site was covered were not stated.
 Application of the test substance was followed by a 14-day observation period.
 None of the animals died.
 Dermal irritation was observed at the test site; however, irritation scores were not provided.
 There were no gross findings at necropsy, and neither adverse pharmacologic effects nor abnormal behavior were observed.
-The dermal LD50 was > 2 g/kg body weight.
+The dermal $LD{50}$ was > 2 g/kg body weight for Potassium Carbonate containing a pesticide.